-Tales of Modern Motherhood was recently featured on the Broadway World website.
-Be sure to check it out!
+After a phenomenal sold-out run this Spring in LA, Tales of Modern Motherhood is ready to rock its East Coast premiere!
+Once again we’re featured on the Broadway World website, so be sure to check it out!

 Tales of Modern Motherhood: This Sh*t Just Got Real is a funny and endearing autobiographical comedy of Levin’s reluctant journey towards motherhood.
 Drawing from her early years and happy single life to marrying the man of her dreams, Levin fearlessly shares her struggles and experiences with avoiding yet eventually embracing motherhood.